Here are five reasons people prefer a vintage guitar to a new one

-1. Old guitars are better for retro-styled music: Surely a modern guitar is better than an old one?
+1. Old guitars are better for retro-styled music: Surely a modern guitar is an improvement on an old one?
 The materials, style of manufacture, pickup style and placement etc all have a major impact on the sound a guitar can produce.
 This is something people forget.
 Manufacturers could make guitars that are very similar to the instruments of the 1950s and 1960s, but they tend not to.
 The majority of guitar sales are to players that want a cheap easy to play modern sound; not an expensive to produce large-bodied jazz guitar that feeds back when turned up too loud, neither a bass with a muted acoustic bass sound.
 But if you want to recreate your favourite jazz trio or rockabilly combo, a modern guitar might not do.

 2. Old guitars were better built, with better materials: Not always the case, true.
 But 1950s and 1960s guitars were regularly made out of tropical hardwoods that are simply not available today.
 Old trees, sometimes hundreds of years old, have grown in such a way that they possess incredible tonal characteristics that can not be replicated by other woods.
 These ancient trees, often from the Amazon rainforest have either already been cut down, or are now protected.
 These differences are subtle, and lost as soon as you step on your fuzz pedal, or turn up the gain on your amp.
 But an experienced musician with a preference for a clean guitar tone will notice immediately.
 Even some budget guitars of the 50s and 60s were made of these great woods, and can be had for great prices for what they are.
 Furthermore the skilled craftsmen employed by the likes of Gibson, Gretsch, Epiphone and Guild could produce instruments to a standard few manufacturers can reach today.
 For example, the hand carved tops of higher end Gibsons were 'tuned' as they were carved.
 Completely impossible with a mass produced, C&C machined guitars being built today.